mihailfox/proxmox-openapi/README.md

 This toolkit underpins a broader goal: ship third-party automation for Proxmox VE, beginning with the ingredients required to deliver a full-featured Terraform provider and other infrastructure-as-code integrations.

+## Requirements
+- Node.js 24 or newer (`"engines": { "node": ">=24.0.0" }`).
+- macOS, Linux, or Windows for local development.
+CI runs on Ubuntu.
+- For npm installs from GitHub Packages, configure an auth token (see package README).

 ## Project Vision
 - Deliver first-party quality building blocks that unblock a Terraform provider and future IaC integrations for Proxmox VE.
 - Keep schema generation reproducible so external tooling can track upstream releases with confidence.